Hosted roundtables programme

 Fast track: practical tools for moving faster and getting things done

 Want to make faster progress?
-Join this interactive, board game-style session to discover no-nonsense tips and tricks for faster decision-making and agility.
-Led by Thomas Ableman, former TfL strategy and innovation director, this fun, high-energy roundtable is packed with practical ideas to help you drive real change—fast.
-Apply Here
+Thomas Ableman ran this session as an interactive, board game-style session to discover no-nonsense tips and tricks for faster decision-making and agility, packed with practical ideas to help you drive real change—fast.

 BT Active Intelligence